futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘NLMR’
+    Packages suggested but not available for checking: 'archive', 'NLMR'
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  6.7Mb
+      installed size is  6.8Mb
       sub-directories of 1Mb or more:
         R   5.0Mb
     ```